kevinctofel/JS109_assessment/notes/javascript.data_structures.arrays.md

 id: b2fbgyy39kk05enfzoipron
 title: Arrays
 desc: ''
-updated: 1670615738521
+updated: 1675040935798
 created: 1670276602270
 ---
 ## Arrays in JavaScript

 Arrays are ordered lists that can contain any data type.
-Array literals are represented by square brackets [] wit comma delimted values, aka: elements.
+Array literals are represented by square brackets [] with comma delimited values, aka: elements.

-Example of an arry of numbers:
+Example of an array of numbers:
 ```js
 > [1, 2, 3, 4, 5]
 [ 1, 2, 3, 4, 5 ]